 - Disable the high-voltage electrical system using as many of the following steps as possible: - Secure the vehicle place the shift lever into the PARK position.
 Remove the ignition key.
 Block the wheels, if necessary.
-Removing the ignition key or turning the key to the OFF position will disconnect the high-voltage system. - Disconnect the negative cable from the 12-volt battery this will also disable the high-voltage system. - If possible, remove the high-voltage service disconnect (See Page 9).
+Removing the ignition key or turning the key to the OFF position will disconnect the high-voltage system. - Disconnect the negative cable from the 12-volt battery this will also disable the high-voltage system. - If possible, remove the high-voltage service disconnect.
+For additional information refer to page 10.